dtcenter/METplus/docs/Users_Guide/getting_started.rst

 This section will provide some guidance on how to use METplus based on the answers.

-* What type of forecasts and type of observations will be used – will they be gridded or point-based?
+* What type of forecasts and type of observations will be used?
+Will they be gridded or point-based?
 The METplus tools that can be used will vary depending on the answer.
 Here’s a matrix to help:

 .. role:: raw-html(raw)
    :format: html